Tips for a Smooth Recovery After Facelift Surgery (Updated 2025)

 Keep your head elevated: Sleeping with your head in an upright position for the first 2 weeks after surgery is important.
 Propping yourself up helps reduce pressure in the face and keeps blood from flowing into the surgical area, which helps reduce swelling.
 Keeping your head elevated is important not only for sleeping, but also applies when you’re watching television or reading.
 I often suggest patients try sleeping with their head elevated before surgery so they are prepared for and accustomed to the new sleeping position.

-Plan ahead: Rest is an important part of the healing process, so taking care of errands and meal prep before the procedure is a great way to ensure you don’t over-exert yourself too soon.
+Plan ahead before surgery: Rest is an important part of the healing process, so taking care of errands and meal prep before the procedure is a great way to ensure you don’t over-exert yourself too soon.
 Pick up prescription pain meds before the surgery date.
 Coming home to an uncluttered house reduces the stress of recovery, so be sure to take care of household chores prior to your facelift.
 It’s also great to have meals available in the refrigerator or freezer so they can just be warmed up so you don’t have to spend time in the kitchen during the initial healing period.

-Rest, rest, rest: Because facelift recovery actually is less painful than most patients expect, there can be a tendency to try to do too much early on.
+Prioritize rest during recovery: Because facelift recovery actually is less painful than most patients expect, there can be a tendency to try to do too much early on.
 Patients who feel pretty good within a day or 2 of the surgery might be inclined to take on additional activities, but it’s important to take it easy and follow your surgeon’s instructions.

 Leave a Reply